o-o-overflow/dc2019q-ooops/README.md

 Author: [@AndrewFasano](https://twitter.com/andrewfasano)

-Download: [public_files/info.pac](public_files/info.pac).
-Note competitiors should only start with this file, not the IP address of the webserver.
+Download: [service/info.pac](public_files/info.pac).
+Note competitors should only start with this file, not the IP address of the webserver.

 ## Running the Challenge Locally
 You can build and launch the docker container with the following command.
-Instead of using info.pac, use [public_files/local.pac](local.pac) and replace the `u` variable with the ip address of your docker container.
+Instead of using info.pac, use [service/local.pac](local.pac) and replace the `url` variable with the IP address of your docker container.
 ```
 docker build -t dc2019q:ooops ./service && docker run -it --rm -p 8080:8080 -p5000:5000 dc2019q:ooops
 ```